Z80-Retro/Z80-Retro-Manual/Z80-RETRO-VDP-BUILD.md

 that they should be cool to the touch when in operation.
 This is not the case with the TMS9118A or the two '1416 64kbit RAM chips.
 They will get quite warm.
 Not so hot as to burn you, but warm to the tough.
-Keep the boards well ventillated and you will be fine.
-If you want, to you can add some heatsinks to these 3 chips.
-If you intend to install the Z80-Retro! into an enclousure, it is recommended to install heatsinks and even some active airflow.
+Keep the boards well ventilated and you will be fine.
+If you want, to you can add some heat sinks to these 3 chips.
+If you intend to install the Z80-Retro! into an enclosure, it is recommended to install heat sinks and even some active airflow.

 ## As Built Image